 The same directory also contains scripts for plotting meteogram data with NCL.

-non-standard file structure.
+File format description.
+As mentioned before, the NetCDF meteogram output has a non-standard file structure.
 We list the most important file entries in the following:

 meteogram station info: